airmencoders/travisspark.com/aboutus/index.md

       textOrientation: left
     - header: TSgt Stephen Jogerst, Additive Manufacturing
       descriptor: >
         Technical Sergeant Stephen Jogerst is on loan to Phoenix Spark from the 60th Aircraft Maintenance Squadron (AMXS).
-He has been in the USAF for fifteen years and has spent all of it at Travis.
+A 2A871 Communications/Navigation/Mission Systems maintainer by trade, he has been in 17 years and has been stationed at Travis AFB, CA, Ellsworth AFB, SD, Dover AFB, DE, and Spangdahlem AB, Germany.
+TSgt Jogerst has a Associates in Applied Avionics Science from the Community College of the Air Force and is currently pursuing a Baccalaureate in Aviation Maintenance from Embry-Riddle Aeronautical University.
+TSgt Jogerst's concentration at Phoenix Spark is as the Head of Additive Manufacturing, Computer Aided Design, Floor Operations NCOIC, is a Project Mercury-certified professional innovator, and is an OpenX Certified Innovation Specialist.
       image:
       textOrientation: right
     - header: TSgt Kevin Wolfe, Media & Marketing, Digital Initiatives